-Your orthopedic surgeon will ask you questions about your general health as well as your shoulder pain and how it is impacting your ability to function.
+Your orthopaedic surgeon will ask you questions about your general health as well as your shoulder pain and how it is impacting your ability to function.
 They will also perform a physical exam to assess the strength, range of motion, and stability of your shoulder.
 To better understand the location and the extent of the damage, you will have X-rays taken of your shoulder.
-Depending on your situation, your orthopedic surgeon may also take blood tests or perform an MRI.
+Depending on your situation, your orthopaedic surgeon may also take blood tests or perform an MRI.

 Treatment depends on the extent and location of your shoulder damage.
 You may only need the head of your humerus bone (ball) replaced or both the humerus and the glenoid (socket).

-Before recommending shoulder replacement surgery, your orthopedic surgeon may suggest other treatment options, such as anti-inflammatory medications, steroid injections, or physical therapy.
+Before recommending shoulder replacement surgery, your orthopaedic surgeon may suggest other treatment options, such as anti-inflammatory medications, steroid injections, or physical therapy.
 If nonsurgical treatments are not helpful or no longer relieve your pain, total shoulder replacement could be a good option for you.

 If you have arthritis of the shoulder joint, such as rheumatoid arthritis or osteoarthritis, and your shoulder pain is interfering with your daily life, you may be a good candidate for shoulder replacement surgery.
 If you have posttraumatic arthritis due to a chronic rotator cuff tear injury, such as rotator cuff arthropathy, or another injury you may also benefit from shoulder arthroplasty.